Hover over the image for the caption.

 We introduced a contact lens & packaging recycling box in conjunction with Terracycle in 2019 which has been extremely popular.
 We will accept any brand of contact lens and all packaging.

 We do a trade-in offer every year in conjunction with the Lions Club and collect used glasses for distribution to some of the poorest countries in the world.
-From 2020, the Lions can no longer accept used glasses but we are looking for another organisation who will.

 We went paperless in 2019.